 There are many ways to save on grocery and drugstore items including menu planning, finding and organizing coupons, and using price books.
-The next step is to do what is called coupon match-ups.
+The next step is to do coupon match-ups.
 This is the process of matching your coupons to items that are on sale in order to maximize your savings.
 The following steps will get you started on matching your local store's sales with your coupons.

-- The database will display both online printable coupons and paper coupons.
-The printable coupons will have a link for you to click on and print the coupon that you want.
-The paper coupons give the source of where you can find the coupon, the date it was available and when it expires.
+3. The database will display both online printable coupons and paper coupons.
+The printable coupons will have a link for you to click on and print the coupons that you want.
+The paper coupons provide the source of where you can find the coupon, the date it was available and when it expires.
 For example, a coupon for Tide could have been in the SmartSource newspaper insert during the third week in March.
 You can then go to your coupons and find it, depending on how you keep them organized.

-- Sometimes you may see a printable coupon listed, but when you click through to get the coupon you can not find it or it is no longer available.
+7. Sometimes you may see a printable coupon listed, but when you click through to get the coupon you cannot find it or it is no longer available.
 This is because many times printable internet coupons have set limits as to how many can be printed and the limit may have been met.
 There is no way to know when this may happen and there is no database out there that can know instantly when to remove a printable coupon.
 It can be discouraging, but often times the printable internet coupons rotate and it could be available again in 60 or 90 days.

-- Understanding the coupon lingo on the database and coupon forums will also help you through the match-up process.
+8. Understanding the coupon lingo on the database and coupon forums will also help you through the match-up process.
 The abbreviations that you will most often see in the database are the source of where the coupon can be found and are as follows:

-RP = RedPlum weekly newspaper insert.
+- RP = RedPlum weekly newspaper insert.

-SS = SmartSource weekly newspaper insert.
+- SS = SmartSource weekly newspaper insert.

-P&G or PG = Proctor and Gamble insert.
+- P&G or PG = Proctor and Gamble insert.

 * For a complete list of popular couponing abbreviations visit the Understanding Couponing Lingo page.